-- Use only an approved fuel container for gasoline. - DO NOT allow open flames or sparks near the machine while performing maintenance or refueling; DO NOT smoke while working with fuel.

-• Wipe up spilled gasoline immediately and completely.

-- 1. Close the fuel tank shut-off valve.

-- 2. Expand and slide clamps on either side of the filter away from filter and pull fuel lines off filter.

-- 3. Replace filter.
+- Use only an approved fuel container for gasoline. - DO NOT allow open flames or sparks near the machine while performing maintenance or refueling; DO NOT smoke while working with fuel. - Wipe up spilled gasoline immediately and completely. - Expand and slide clamps on either side of the filter away from filter and pull fuel lines off filter. - 2.
+Replace filter.

-- 4. Open fuel tank shut-off valve.